Birch sawfly (Arge pectoralis)

 Woolly alder sawfly (Eriocampa ovata)

 Pest description and damage The larvae of these sawflies are sporadic pests of alder in the PNW.
-The larvae of the green alder sawfly, a recent introduction to the PNW, have a light green head with dark eye-spots and a light green body with faint darker dorsal and side lines that help them blend with the leaf veins on the undersides of the leaves.
-Only one or two larvae will be found on a leaf and they lie straight rather than curled.
-Larvae chew holes in leaves that are delimited by major veins.
+The larvae of the green alder sawfly, a recent introduction to the PNW, are about 0.8 inch in length and have a light green head with dark eye-spots and a light bluish-green body with faint darker dorsal and side lines that help them blend with the leaf veins on the undersides of the leaves.
+Only one or two larvae will hatch one to two weeks after egg laying on a leaf and they lie straight rather than curled.
+Larvae develop over 5 to 6 instars and chew holes in leaves that are delimited by major veins.
 Striped alder sawfly lays eggs in slits in the leaf petiole or main vein.
 Larvae hatch and begin chewing tiny erratic channels in the leaves; these coalesce and expand out to the margin, leaving only the tougher veins.
-Larvae have a black head; the body has a dorsal green stripe and light sides with broken black lines along the sides.
+Larvae can be up to 0.3 inch in length and have a black head; the body has a dorsal green stripe and light sides with broken black lines along the sides.
 They line up along the edge of the leaf damage with their hind end curled up and out of the way.
-The larvae of the woolly alder sawfly are found scattered in small groups on the undersides of newest leaves at branch tips.
+Mature larvae of the woolly alder sawfly are about 0.3 inch in length and found scattered in small groups on the undersides of newest leaves at branch tips.
 White wax covers the larvae; they rest in a U-shape and chew holes from the undersides of leaves.
-The larvae of birch sawfly also feed on alder.
+The larvae of birch sawfly are about 0.75 inch in length and also feed on alder.
 Larvae are a pale, green with abundant black spots along the dorsum and two broken lateral stripes.
 Each larva has an orange head with yellow or orange overtones in the posterior end.
 The larvae of all these sawflies are capable of defoliating trees, but more often damage is limited to large numbers of holes scattered throughout the canopy.